LamAnnieV/Run_Jenkins_Build_and_Deploy_to_EB_Deployment02/README.md

 ![URL Shortener Successfully Deployed](Images/URL_Shortner.png)

 ### Optimization
--     Auto Install Applications in the Virtual Machine
+-     Scripts to Install Applications in the Virtual Machine
--     Dectect updates in Hithub and fully automate the build and test stage in Jenkins
+-     Scripts to dectect updates in Hithub and fully automate the build and test stage in Jenkins
--     Auto sent files to EBS to deploy when the Build in Jenkins is successful
+-     Auto sent files to EBS server to deploy when the Build in Jenkins is Successful